alexanderglemme/QuickLit-PP4/README.md

 ### Why using CDNs is not recommended for prod:

 __1. Dependency and version control:__ When using CDN delivery links, your project relies on external codebases.
 This means that you're introducing a dependency on those external services.
-If the CDN goes down or the link becomes invalid, it could break the project and/or disrupt its functionality.
-Also, you have limited control over the versions of the code delivered via the CDN, which can lead to compatibility issues or unexpected behavior if updates or changes are made.
+If the CDN were to go down or the link becomes invalid, it could break the project and/or disrupt its functionality.
+Also, you have limited control over the versions of the code delivered via the CDN, which can lead to compatibility issues or unexpected bugs if updates or changes are made.
 This is espacially worth noting if you're reliant on multiple CDNs and other external dependencies.

 __2. Security concerns:__ By relying on external CDN links, you're essentially trusting the content provided by that particular CDN.
-While most reputable CDNs have extensive security measures in place, there is always a risk of compromised or malicious code being delivered through the CDN.
+While basically every reputable CDN provider have extensive security measures in place, there is always a small risk of compromised or malicious code being delivered through the CDN.
 This could potentially introduce vulnerabilities or security risks to your project and/or the end users.

 __3. Performance impact:__ While CDNs are designed to improve performance by delivering content from geographically distributed servers, relying on external CDN links could to the contrary also introduce some extra latency.
 If the CDN experiences issues or if the users network connectivity is lacking, it can negatively impact the loading time and overall performance of your project.

 ### Why someone might still choose to use CDNs:

-__1. Ease of implementation:__ Using a CDN delivery link is convenient and straightforward to integrate in your project.
-It allows you to quickly integrate third-party libraries or resources into your project without having to host the files yourself or manage their updates.
+__1. Ease of implementation:__ Using a CDN delivery link is convenient and easy to integrate in your project.
+It allows you to quickly integrate any third-party libraries or resources into your project without having to host the files yourself and/or manage their updates.
 This can save time and effort both during and after development.

 __2. Potential bandwidth and server load reduction:__ By leveraging CDNs, you can offload the delivery of static files to external servers, effectively reducing the bandwidth and server load on your own infrastructure.
 This can be particularly useful when dealing with high traffic or large files, as CDNs are optimized for efficient content delivery.

-__3. Access to the latest updates:__ CDNs often update their libraries or resources automatically, though this easily can become an issue, it ensures that you have access to the latest versions without having to manually update your project.
+__3. Access to the latest updates:__ CDNs often update their libraries or resources "automatically".
+Though this could potentially become an issue, it also ensures that you have access to the latest versions without having to manually update your project.
 This can be beneficial in terms of bug fixes, performance improvements, and new features.

 # Troubleshooting: Common Bugs and Fixes
 During the development of this project, the following common bugs has appeared and have been fixed:

 ## 1. Login Failure: "Invalid credentials" error
-Symptoms: When attempting to log in, users may receive an "Invalid credentials" error message even with correct login information.
+__Symptoms:__ When attempting to log in, users may receive an "Invalid credentials" error message even with correct login information.

 __Potential Cause:__ This issue can occur due to incorrect authentication settings or a mismatch between the entered credentials and those stored in the database.